2025–26 Niagara Purple Eagles men's ice hockey season

-The 2025–26 Niagara Purple Eagles men's ice hockey season will be the 30th season of play for the program, the 28th at the Division I level and the 2nd in Atlantic Hockey America.
-The Purple Eagles will represent Niagara University in the 2025–26 NCAA Division I men's ice hockey season, play their homes games at the Dwyer Arena and be coached by Jason Lammers in his 9th season.
+The 2025–26 Niagara Purple Eagles men's ice hockey season was the 30th season of play for the program, the 28th at the Division I level and the 2nd in Atlantic Hockey America.
+The Purple Eagles represented Niagara University in the 2025–26 NCAA Division I men's ice hockey season, played their homes games at the Dwyer Arena and were coached by Jason Lammers in his 9th season.